Alabama map turtle: Diet

-Alabama map turtles feed on an array of food items, but prefer one in particular; the primary food item was the imported oriental mussel (Corbicula maniliensis), which was the most abundant macroinvertebrate in the study area.
+The Alabama map turtle feeds on an array of food items, including mollusks, insects, carrion, and vegetation, but prefers one in particular.
+A 1976 study found that the primary food item was the imported oriental mussel (Corbicula maniliensis), which was the most abundant macroinvertebrate in the study area.
 Smaller adults and juveniles feed primarily on insects, while larger adult females feed primarily on the imported oriental mussel.
 Feeding is between May and October, and food consumed in September and October likely was stored for winter since growth ceases in early September.
-They feed mainly on mollusks, insects, carrion, and vegetation.